Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Log into your Air India Express booking on the official website or app.
 Click “Manage Booking,” select the passenger, and choose “Add Baggage.”
 Payment accepts Indian and international credit cards, UPI for INR purchases, and major Gulf payment gateways.
 Confirmation lands via email and SMS instantly.

-India’s DGCA issued a binding advisory on November 11, 2025, standardizing lithium-ion power bank rules across all Indian carriers — including Air India Express (DGCA, 2025).
+Lithium-ion power bank rules are standardised across Indian carriers, including Air India Express, and follow the international dangerous goods limits (DGCA).
 Power banks must travel in cabin baggage only, capacity caps strictly apply, and usage during flight is prohibited.

 Power bank capacity limits